The Odd Case of Oxford U vs. Henry Symeonis

 How it Started

 The year was 1242.
 Nobody knows what precipitated the act of violence, but a man named Henry Symeonis, along with a group of other people, murdered an Oxford University student.
-Rather than jail them, King Henry III fined Henry and his accomplices Β£80 and ordered them to leave the town of Oxford.
+Rather than jail them, King Henry III fined Henry and his accomplices £80 and ordered them to leave the town of Oxford.

-Not only did the king pardon Henry, he also ordered Oxford to allow him to return.
-This infuriated the University.
+This pardon infuriated the University.
 They were helpless to openly defy the king’s order, but they found a rather unique way to flout it.

 They embedded the name of Henry Symeonis in their own statutes in the manner of an oath.
 The statutes were, and still are, the written set of rules and regulations which govern all University proceedings.